 The most expensive route is the traditional one, where you meet face-to-face with a lawyer, usually multiple times, to discuss and put your plan into action.

 The final option is the free online route, where you can find a site that offers Will and Trust Planning all online, for free.
 There are multiple obvious concerns with the free path, but topping the list is the potential for inconsistencies in the types of documents available, boilerplate forms and fill-in-the-blank documents that may or may not be legal in your state.

 Steps for Creating a Will

 Regardless of which route you take to create your Will, there are some basic steps you want to take to ensure you’re covering everything you need, so your final wishes will be known and adhered to.

 Select an Executor.
 Choose your person and notify them of your choice.

 Be explicit.
 It's important to be extremely specific about how your assets will be passed down so that your final wishes are carried out appropriately.

 Make your will online if you decide to forego the traditional attorney route.
 You have many options here, so it’s important to find someone trustworthy.
 Look for a partner who understands the nuances and complexities of Estate Planning.
 Trust & Will is built upon the foundation of an experienced, knowledgeable legal team.
-We also offer a 30-day money back guarantee that ensures 100% satisfaction.
+We also offer a 30-day satisfaction guarantee.
 And the biggest difference between Trust & Will and some of “those other guys”?
 We have an expert team, available to you, if you have questions or need help.
 Don’t believe us?
 Reach out today!!
 You’ll reach a real human being.

 Sign and notarize your Will.
 Two witnesses are required in most states, but there are some, such as Vermont, that require more.